tkataras/Automatic-Cell-Counting-with-TWS/README.md

 The program expects at least 2 classifiers to compare performance against.

 # Stage 1
-From the ImageJ bar, navigate and select _Plugins >> ACCT 1_
+From the ImageJ bar, navigate and select __Plugins >> ACCT 1__

 __1.1__ The first step is to initiate the pipeline.
 You will be prompted to locate the installation location of the pipeline, as this will vary by user preference.
 This is so that our program knows where you have downloaded it.
-Select the directory/folder named scripts_for_auto_cell_count.
+Select the directory/folder named __scripts_for_auto_cell_count__.

 <img src = "figures/selectSource.PNG">